Cloud Storage

 Overview

-Each Joinery instance can be configured with one S3-compatible bucket (AWS S3, Backblaze B2, Cloudflare R2, Wasabi, DigitalOcean Spaces, MinIO, etc.).
-Public uploads (photos, gallery images, blog images) are asynchronously moved to that bucket; the customer carries the storage cost rather than the platform.
+Each Joinery instance can be configured with one S3-compatible account (AWS S3, Backblaze B2, Cloudflare R2, Wasabi, DigitalOcean Spaces, MinIO, etc.).
+The platform offers two stores on that one account: a public store (world-readable by key) and a verified-private store (a separate bucket, proven non-public before any byte lands).
+Public uploads (photos, gallery images, blog images) are asynchronously moved to the public store; the customer carries the storage cost rather than the platform.

 Uploads themselves are unchanged — they always land locally first.
-A scheduled task pushes public files to the bucket on the next cron tick.
-Private files are never put in the bucket.
+A scheduled task pushes eligible files to the store on the next cron tick.
+The private store ships inert until an admin configures and gates a private bucket; the public files consumer never uses it (private files stay on local disk).

 Architecture